AppSecure-nrw/security-belts/README.md

 The main task of the guild is to spread the Security Belts in the organization.
 The guild conducts belt assessments and actively improves the maturity model.

 All Security Champions and only these are part of the guild.
 Otherwise, the champions would not learn from each other and the quality of the guild's outcome is at risk as Security Champions have a dedicated training, which other developers have not.
-If a central security department exists within the company, then the guild and this department should collaborate.
+If a central security department exists within the company, then the guild and this department need to collaborate.

 ## Rituals